 About the ARB

-The Asian Review of Books is the only dedicated pan-Asian book review publication.
-Widely quoted, referenced, republished by leading publications in Asia and beyond and with an archive of more than two thousand book reviews, the ARB also features long-format essays by leading Asian writers and thinkers, excerpts from newly-published books and reviews of arts and culture.
-It provides an unparalleled forum for discussion of key contemporary issues by Asians for Asia and a vehicle of intellectual depth and breadth where leading thinkers can write on the books, arts and ideas of the day.
+From 1 February 2025, the Asian Review of Books will be part of the Royal Society for Asian Affairs.
+25 years on from its founding, the Asian Review of Books remains the only dedicated pan-Asian book review publication.
+Widely quoted, referenced, republished by leading publications in Asia and beyond and with an archive of several thousand book reviews, articles, essays and excerpts, the ARB provides a forum of intellectual depth and breadth where leading thinkers can write on the books, arts and ideas of the day.
 A weekly podcast was added in 2021.

-ARB reviews are often reprinted by such publications as the South China Morning Post and Scroll.in.
+ARB reviews have often been reprinted by such publications as the South China Morning Post and Scroll.in.

 The Asian Review of Books is the only dedicated